Internal Conflict: Two Worrisome Days in Washington DC: Day Two

 Our country has certainly made its share of mistakes.
 Our history has been riddled with squabbling, backbiting and brinksmanship.
-Things have often taken too long to get done and the results have often been less than what we’d been hoping for.
-But for more than 200 years we have managed to survive under the same constitution.
+Things have often taken too long, and the results have often been less than perfect.
+But for more than 200 years we’ve managed to hang in there under the same constitution.
 The French, by comparison, have seen at least 15 different constitutions over the same period.

-So after two days in Washington, conflicted though I was, I had tried to play along, I had tried to pretend that our government is exceptional, that our leaders are wise and capable, that our vision and purpose are infallible.
-I had failed.
-Call me cynical but self-delusion has never sat well with me.
+It’s not easy.
+For two days I had tried to play along, I had tried to pretend that our government is exceptional, that our leaders are wise and capable, that our vision and purpose are infallible, and I had failed.
+Call me cynical, but self-delusion was never my strong suit.

-Even so, as I was standing before the Lincoln Memorial I found myself choking up.
-I was moved, not by the prospect of some grand American exceptionalism, but by the very dysfunctional messiness that drives me nuts, that has always been on display in Washington, a fumbling ineptitude that somehow eventually figures it out, like a dimwitted oaf stumbling toward success.
+Even so, as I was standing before the Lincoln Memorial I found myself getting choked up.
+I was moved, not by the prospect of some grand American exceptionalism, but by the dysfunctional messiness that drives us all nuts, a fumbling ineptitude that somehow figures it out, like a dimwitted oaf stumbling toward success.

-There is something oddly endearing about that, something unique, and something worth rooting for.
-America is not upright and immaculate, not really, but it is ever striving to become something more, something better, and it is endowed with a peculiar faith in its ability to accomplish that.
+There is something oddly endearing about America, something unique and worth fighting for.
+America is not upright and unassailable as some like to think, not really, but it is ever striving to become better, and it is endowed with a peculiar faith in its ability to do so.

 There is an old English proverb that says, A stumble may prevent a fall.

-We have stumbled plenty, but we have kept going, reaching for an ideal, and clumsy though we are, we have not yet fallen.
-In the course of things we have achieved something remarkable.
-Young as we are, we are among the oldest continuously independent nations on earth.
-And that is, after all, something to take pride in.
+We have stumbled for sure, but we have always kept going, reaching for an ideal, and have not yet fallen.
+In the course of things we have achieved something special.
+As young a country as we are, we are one of the oldest continuously independent nations on earth.
+And that is, after all, something to be proud of.

-Hour by Hour Travel Plan for Washington DC…
+Hour by Hour Travel Itinerary for Washington DC (Day Two)…

 United States Supreme Court